A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: Simulation studies

-Table \ref{T:power_con} summarizes the multiplicity adjusted power in the selected arm in RABR, a non-adaptive design with equal randomization probabilities, and DBCD with $\lambda = -2, 0, 2$.
+Consider the following three assumptions on response means from the placebo and three doses, \begin{enumerate} \item $\boldsymbol{\mu}_A = (0.43, 0.48, 0.63, 1.2)$, \item $\boldsymbol{\mu}_B = (0.43, 0.68, 0.93, 1.2)$, \item $\boldsymbol{\mu}_C = (0.43, 1, 1.15, 1.2)$. \end{enumerate} Table \ref{T:power_con} summarizes the multiplicity adjusted power of the selected arm in RABR, a non-adaptive design with equal randomization probabilities, and DBCD with $\lambda = -2, 0, 2$.
 The overall multiplicity adjusted power is the probability of rejecting at least one elementary null hypothesis, or equivalently rejecting the null hypothesis in the best performing group $S_1$.
 For each individual group $D_1$, $D_2$ and $D_3$, we report the probability of selecting this group (if its adjusted $p$-value is the smallest among three doses) and confirming its efficacy (if its adjusted $p$-value is smaller than $\alpha$).
 Therefore, the sum of them from three groups is equal to the overall power.
-Our RABR has the largest overall power gain in the linear response $\boldsymbol{\mu}_A$ compared to a non-adaptive design ($83.63\%$ versus $75.61\%$) and DBCD ($83.63\%$ versus $76.00\%$).
-It also has the highest probability of identifying the right dose $D_3$ and confirming its efficacy at $70.26\%$, compared to $65.35\%$ in a non-adaptive design and $66.75\%$ in DBCD with $\lambda = 2$.
-The power gain is due to the fact that RABR increases the sample size in placebo and the selected arm $S_1$ to $42$ but decreases those in the two worst performing groups to $18$.
-In $\boldsymbol{\mu}_B$ and $\boldsymbol{\mu}_C$ where the response means in the last two doses are close or equal, our method also has moderate overall power gain of claiming significance in the right treatment group (Table \ref{T:power_con}).
+Our RABR has the largest overall power gain in $\boldsymbol{\mu}_A$ compared to a non-adaptive design ($83.27\%$ versus $72.32\%$) and DBCD with $\lambda = 2$ ($83.27\%$ versus $75.38\%$).
+It also has the highest probability of identifying the right dose $D_3$ and confirming its efficacy at $82.35\%$, compared to $71.72\%$ in a non-adaptive design and $75.06\%$ in DBCD with $\lambda = 2$.
+In $\boldsymbol{\mu}_B$ and $\boldsymbol{\mu}_C$, our method also has moderate overall power gain of claiming significance in the right treatment group (Table \ref{T:power_con}).